How to Clean Enameled Cast Iron Cookware

 Can I pop it in the dishwasher?

 It depends on the brand.
-All of Le Creuset’s cast iron cookware is dishwasher safe providing it doesn’t have a timber handle.
+All of Le Creuset & Staub’s cast iron cookware is dishwasher safe, provided it doesn’t have a timber handle.
 However, it is recommended you don’t dishwash skillets with black enamel as it will strip any patina that has developed with use – handwashing is always preferable.
-Ideally, to best maintain any enamel cast iron, handwashing is the best option.
-Over time, constant dishwasher use may cause enamel to dull in color, and lose its durability.
+Ideally, to best maintain any enamel cast iron, handwashing is always the best option, which will keep your cookware looking better for longer.
+Over time, constant dishwasher use may cause enamel to dull in color and lose its durability.

 Q&A’s